kl-priyanka/SimplePassManager/README.md

 ├── passwords.json        # Stores encrypted passwords in JSON format
 ├── requirements.txt      # Dependencies list for the project
 ├── README.md             # Project documentation
+├── .gitignore            # Specifies files and folders to ignore in version control
 ```

 ## Contributing